Select a program of interest and we’ll connect you with trade schools that match your goals.

 If you’re in a large city like Philadelphia or Pittsburgh, you’ll find multiple campus-based options.
 Rural areas may have fewer choices, but many community colleges offer satellite campuses or short-term programs.

-Starting a phlebotomy career in Pennsylvania can be straightforward if you choose the right school and get certified.
-With proper training, you can be on the job in a matter of months.
+Starting in phlebotomy in Pennsylvania can be straightforward if you choose the right school and get certified.
+With proper training, many programs can be completed in months; employment is not guaranteed.